List of Gurren Lagann characters: Kamina

 Kamina (カミナ) is a young man from the subterranean village of Giha, who dreams of leaving the underground and going to the surface, which he believes he saw as a child with his father.
 His father went on, but Kamina was hesitant to join him; as a result, Kamina swore that he would eventually return to the surface and reunite with his father.
 He is arrogant and passionate about his goals, willing to pursue them without fear or hesitation.
 This attitude often manifests in dramatic speeches which serve to rally others to his cause.
-Kamina forms "Team Gurren" and convinces Simon, who he considers his "blood-brother," to help him with his plan to drill through the village's roof and reach the world above.
+Kamina forms "Team Gurren" and convinces Simon, who he considers his "blood-brother", to help him with his plan to drill through the village's roof and reach the world above.
 However, the plan fails, with him willingly taking the blame for disrupting the peace and the village chief jailing him.
 At night, Simon breaks him out to show him an extraordinary artifact he unearthed, only to be interrupted when a large Gunmen crashes through the village's ceiling.
 Yoko descends from the surface and ends up joining Kamina (now carrying a nodachi that he stole from the village chief) and Simon as they pilot the newly unearthed Gunmen, which Kamina names "Lagann".
 Together, they defeat the invading Gunmen and reach the surface in the process.

 Kamina eventually gets his own Gunmen, which he names "Gurren".
 During a fight, Kamina discovers a skeleton that turns out to be his father.
 After burying him, Kamina takes his tattered cloak and a small piece breaks off at the end.
 Simon grabs this piece and ties it around his arm, signifying their bond.
 Over time, "Team Gurren" expands to the size of a resistance force aiming to overthrow the Beastman Empire, which Kamina leads and names "Team Dai-Gurren".
-Kamina's largest battle involves the capture of one of the enemy’s moving fortresses belonging to one of the Four Divine Generals, Thymilph.
-The mission is successful, as Kamina combines with Simon to form Gurren Lagann and defeats the Beastman General with his signature move, "Giga Drill Breaker."
+Kamina's largest battle involves the capture of one of the enemy's moving fortresses belonging to one of the Four great Generals, Thymilph.
+The mission is successful, as Kamina combines with Simon to form Gurren Lagann and defeats the Beastmen General with his signature move, "Giga Drill Breaker."
 However, he dies in the process, with his dying words being "Listen up, Simon, and don't forget.
 Believe in yourself.
 Not in the me who believes in you.
 Not in the you who believes in me.
 You should believe in yourself!"
 These words are long remembered after his death, giving Simon the confidence to uphold his destiny as the "one whose drill will pierce the heavens."
-As well, Kamina's signature pose, in which he sticks his index finger up into the air, along with his catchphrase, "Who the hell do you think I am?" (俺を誰だと思ってやがる, Ore wo dare da to omotte yagaru?) is mirrored by several characters as a tribute to him and as a symbol of confidence in Team Dai-Gurren.
+As well, Kamina's signature pose, in which he sticks his index finger up into the air, along with his catchphrase, "Who the hell do you think I am?" (俺を誰だと思ってやがる, Ore o dare da to omotte yagaru?) is mirrored by several characters as a tribute to him and as a symbol of confidence in Team Dai-Gurren.
 Kamina is buried in the battlefield where he died, his nodachi stabbed into the ground and his cloak tied to its sheath.